microsoft/terminal/doc/specs/#6900 - Actions Page/spec.md

 - scrollDown has "rowsToScroll"
 - setColorScheme has "colorScheme"

-Majority of these commands listed above are inteded for the command palette, so they wouldn't make much sense with keys assigned to them anyway.
+Majority of these commands listed above are intended for the command palette, so they wouldn't make much sense with keys assigned to them anyway.

 ### Future Considerations